 - Line a mold or bowl (capacity approx. 1.5 liters) with plastic wrap or place dessert glasses (capacity approx. 220 ml each) accordingly.

-- For the glasses, start with a layer of speculaas crumbs and then alternate with the Parfait-Layer ice cream mixture.
+- For the glasses, start with a layer of speculaas crumbs and then alternate layers with the parfait ice cream mixture.
 For the mold, start in reverse, as it will be overturned and want to have a closed layer of ice cream on top.

 - Freeze overnight or at least 3 hours (for the jars) or 6 hours (for the mold).